-Here we've gathered together our selection of the six best pencils to get you started – then why not pair up your choice with one of these designer notebooks to die for?
+Here we've gathered together our selection of the eight best pencils to get you started – then why not pair up your choice with one of these designer notebooks to die for?

 The Faber-Castell Grip Mechanical Pencil has won several design awards and has become deservedly popular.
-This wonderful pencil feels second-nature thanks to the perfect-sized triangular barrel covered in raised rubber dots which allow for firm and comfortable grip.
-Furthermore, the pencil comes with a handy extra long twisting eraser and 0.7mm HB lead.
+This wonderful pencil feels second-nature thanks to the perfect-sized triangular barrel covered in raised rubber dots, which allow for a firm and comfortable grip.
+Furthermore, the pencil comes with a handy extra-long twisting eraser and 0.7mm HB lead.

 The Cumberland Pencil Company has been making some of the best pencils around since 1832, and it shows in the quality of its Derwent brand.
 These pencils, which are sold individually, make smooth, easy lines on the paper, making them ideal for bold line drawings and free style sketches.

-This set is named after the famous German artist Albrecht Dürer, who created beautiful illustrations and paintings in watercolor.
-These are very carefully made using only the highest quality materials, including vibrant pigments, a unique binder medium, and with over 100 years of fade resistance.
+This set is named after the famous German artist Albrecht Dürer.
+These are very carefully made using only the highest quality materials, including vibrant pigments and a unique binder medium, and they offer over 100 years of fade resistance.

 These pencils are perfect for both drawing and painting techniques.
-They come in tins of 12, 24, 60, and a full range of 120 watercolor pencils, these sets are ideal for any artist.
+They come in tins of 12, 24, 60, and a full range of 120 watercolour pencils, and are ideal for any artist.